THE SHOOTING OF ANDY WARHOL from LA NEGRESSE March 1984

 The floor was a carpet of beautiful Campbell's Tomato Soup red now.
 I wanted to cradle him in my arms and comfort him and hold him close.
-But I had just got my suit out of the dry cleaners.
 I thought: "I'll go try to find a doctor in the building, down in the street; someone who knows what to do."

 I went to the elevator.
 I placed my finger over Valerie Solanis' fingerprint and pushed for "down."
 The doors opened.
 I got in.
 The doors closed.
 The elevator began to rise UP slowly and majestically through the building.
 High up it stopped.
 Door opens.
 A giant man starts pushing boxes in.

 "Man's shot!
 Six bullet holes!
 Murder attempt!"

 "Yeah?" he grunts.
 He puts more boxes on.
 "Emergency!
 Man shot!
 Andy Warhol!
 ARE YOU INTO POP ART AT ALL?"
 I yell.

 He puts some more boxes on.
 "My friend is losing his life!"
 I yell.
 He puts more boxes on.
 "If I don't get this shit down to the street and on a truck in ten minutes, I will lose my job," he says.
 I climb over the boxes.